Immaculater/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints result of power and divide script that prints result followed by new line script that prints result that conver from base 2 to 10
+script that prints result of power and divide script that prints result followed by new line script that prints result that conver from base 2 to 10 script that prints result of all possible combinations of two letters